shikhashikz/shikhashikz.github.io/_posts/2021-06-13-Learning-Resource-List.md

 To kill a Mockingbird

-Fun Home- A FAmily Tragicomic
+Fun Home- A Family Tragicomic

 > **Book Recommendations**
 >